pipwilson/zola-cloudflare-test/content/index.md

 +++
-title = "A page for Cloudfront"
+title = "A zola page"
 +++

 The words.
 They burn.